bonzobavaria/euterpea-sketches/README.md

 ## Types

-A composition that you can play using the `play` function is of the type `Music a`, which is a recusive data type defined as:
+A composition that you can play using the `play` function is of the type `Music a`, which is a recursive data type defined as:

 ``` Haskell
 data Music a